 When it comes to any discussion about religion, salvation is one of the more sensitive topics.
 It is difficult for people to accept that Jesus Christ made an exclusive claim to being God and the only Savior of the world.
-And it is all the more difficult for those who are Christian (but not Orthodox) to accept that these exclusive claims only apply to the Church Christ established.
-Can there be salvation outside the Church, or are only Orthodox Christians “saved”?
+And it is all the more difficult for those who are Christian (but not Orthodox) to accept that these exclusive claims only apply to the Church Christ Himself established.
+Can there be salvation outside the Orthodox Church, or are only Orthodox Christians “saved”?

 Estimated reading time: 4 minutes